-Silicon from some process corners at voltage and temperature extremes may not pass IEEE802.3 1000BASE-T distortion specification requirement of <10 mV across 60% of UI.
+Silicon from some process corners at voltage and temperature extremes may not pass IEEE802.3 1000BASE-T distortion specification requirement.

-This marginality does not have any real-world link performance impact, and no BER or interoperability issues have been seen as a result.
+This marginality does not have any real-world link performance impact, and there are not BER or interoperability issues.

 (2) 10BASE-T signal amplitude